-With spring right around the corner, you and your children may be gearing up for the start of outdoor sports and activities.
+Now that Spring is here, you and your children may be starting outdoor sports and activities.

 No matter which activity or sport the members of your family participate in, these 4 tips will help to keep everyone healthy and injury-free this spring.